Palestinians highlight prisoners' strike with 'Salt Water Challenge'

 The challenge involves saltwater because that's what the hunger strikers are drinking to stabilize their health while abstaining from food.

-More than 1,000 Palestinians in eight Israeli prisons launched a "Hunger Strike for Freedom and Dignity" on April 17 to demand better living conditions and medical treatment in detention facilities.
+More than 1,000 Palestinians in eight Israeli prisons launched a "Hunger Strike for Freedom and Dignity" on April 17 to demand better living conditions and medical treatment in detention centers.
 The strike was coordinated by Marwan Barghouti, a high-profile prisoner who enjoys broad support among Palestinians.

 An Israeli court convicted Barghouti in 2004 of five counts of murder, including orchestrating attacks against Israelis.
 He has denied the charges and claimed to be targeted by Israeli authorities for his politics and activism against Israel's military occupation of Palestinian territories.